Merchant Terms and Conditions

 3. Disclosing to the relevant authorities, Merchant Information for the purposes of criminal investigation; or

-4. Use data processing techniques, ideas, and knowledge gained during the implementation of these Terms and Conditions in the continuation of its normal business to the extent that this does not stem from the disclosure of Confidential Information belonging to any agent or broker (or similar) from the Merchant, or the violation by FasaPay of any Intellectual Property Rights.
+4. Use data processing techniques, ideas, and knowledge gained during the implementation of this Terms and Conditions in the continuation of its normal business to the extent that this does not stem from the disclosure of Confidential Information belonging to any agent or broker (or similar) from the Merchant, or the violation by FasaPay of any Intellectual Property Rights.

-16. .
+18. .
 SUSPENSION AND TERMINATION

 1. Merchant violates Merchant's Rights and Obligations Clause, representation, or warranty, fails to serve customers, or commits material violations of this agreement;

-2. Merchant violates regulations;
+2. Merchant violates provisions, applicable laws, and regulations;

-3. The Merchant is in a state of liquidation (except for the purpose of merging or reconstruction and in such a way that the formed company agrees to be bound or bear the obligations imposed on the Merchant under these Terms and Conditions);
+3. The Merchant is in a state of liquidation (except for the purpose of merging or reconstruction and in such a way that the formed company agrees to be bound or bear the obligations imposed on the Merchant under this Terms and Conditions);

 4. Merchant declared bankrupt or any steps taken for liquidation, closure, under the supervision of the curator, or dissolution (or anything similar to the previous one occurred in any jurisdiction);